 - In the Labeling Template Builder section, click in the Create Segments field.
 Enter a name for the first segment, for example Pelvis, and then click Create.

-Segment names can contain spaces, and if they are preceded by L or R; or Left or Right (followed by a space), they are automatically colored appropriately if you are using the default color scheme.
+Segment names can contain spaces, and if they are preceded by Left or Right (followed by a space), they are automatically colored appropriately if you are using the default color scheme.